 Wide Open Spaces

-Up until recently, Texas RV parks are almost exclusively occupied by ‘Winter Texans’ or ‘Snowbirds’ during the winter months.
+Up until recently, Texas RV parks are almost exclusively occupied by ‘Winter Texans‘ or ‘Snowbirds’ during the winter months.
 It’s a much different scene these days.
 The RV park is now bustling with both active retirees and boisterous children.
 With that said, families will enjoy RV parks with plenty of outdoor space where kids can run and play without bothering neighbors.
-Look for campgrounds with dedicated green space, hiking trails, parks, and playgrounds for a fun, stress-free RV vacation.
+Look for campgrounds with amenities such as dedicated green space, dog parks, hiking trails, parks, and playgrounds for a fun, stress-free RV vacation.

 Fun Campground Amenities